Alternate nostril breathing, well-being breathing.

 -

 Block the right nostril with the right thumb: 5 breaths (1 inhalation + 1 exhalation) with the left nostril then change to 5 breaths to the right while blocking the left nostril.
-To block the nostril, use the ring finger (see the second diagram a little further down)
+To block the nostril, use the ring finger (see the photo)

 This is a sequence.
-You can repeat as many times as you find useful.
+You can repeat it as many times as you see fit.

 Alternate Nostril Breathing

 - Block the right nostril with the right thumb: inhale deeply with the left nostril.
-The ideal is to breathe through the stomach (the stomach swells when inhaling and hollows out when exhaling)
+Ideally, you should breathe through your stomach (the stomach expands when you inhale and depresses when you exhale).

 - Hold the breath by blocking the second nostril with the right ring finger without releasing the thumb, this transition lasts 1 to 2 seconds